MicroStrategy/rest-api-docs/docs/microstrategy-rest-api-samples/microstrategy-rest-api-samples.md

 ---
-title: MicroStrategy REST API Samples
+title: MicroStrategy REST API samples
 description: A variety of samples are provided to illustrate how to use REST APIs
 ---